Are you looking for creative and easy leftover recipes? There may not be a better recipe than these Mashed Potato Cakes.

 - 1/4 Cup Canola Oil

-Heat 2 tbsp of the oil in a skillet on medium high heat.
-Add 3 of the cakes at a time.
-Do not overcrowd the pan.
+Heat 3 tbsp of the oil in a skillet on medium high heat.
+Add the cakes to the skillet but do not overcrowd.
 Cook for 3 - 4 minutes per side.
 When cooked on both sides move the cakes to baking tray to let them drain.
+Continue cooking the rest of the cakes in the pan adding oil as you go.
 If you are waiting to eat, they can be put in a 200 degree oven to keep warm.